yamafaktory/yume/README.md

 yume 2001:3984:3989::10 2001:3984:3989::20
 ```

-The first peer need to follow the instructions and press enter to get a new secret key.
+The first peer needs to follow the instructions and press enter to get a new secret key.
 It's up to you to share this key in a secure way, the client does not share the key with the other connected peer!

 ```sh